-Like most people, I have gone through weight loss, weight gain, weight loss, weight gain, weight loss and weight gain, again and again.
-This is one experience that can be very discouraging or sometimes depressing.
+Like most people, I have gone through the cycle of weight loss and weight gain multiple times.
+This can be very discouraging and depressing.
 The cycle went on and off until I finally discovered the secrets which I must share with you.
 Let’s look at these Nuggets.

 2. Try reducing your food intake by half